 The Department of Food Science has World-class facilities and our own Product Development Research Centre (PDRC) we can support a range of research projects both 'in-house' and in collaboration with other departments, universities and organisations in New Zealand and around the world.
-These are just some of the current and recent projects we are involved with:

 Juicy?
 Tender?
 Tasty?